 “By 12:40, Mr. Byrd was so hungry he could have eaten a walrus.”

-Nowadays, I’d rewrite this as a sequence of questions that naturally push students towards higher-level thinking.
-No more one-and-dones!
+Nowadays, I’d rewrite this as a sequence of questions.
+Each step would push students higher up Bloom’s Taxonomy.

 The Update

-I always want to aim for Analyze.
-Can I get students at least comparing, contrasting, or categorizing?
-To do that I’ll need a second example of figurative language.
-I’ll write:
+On Bloom’s, I think it’s helpful to aim for Analyze.
+At a minimum, I want students comparing, contrasting, categorizing, etc?
+To do that I need a second example of figurative language.
+I could write:

 I was so thirsty I could have swallowed each of the seven seas and still asked for a refill

-Ok!
-Now I can ask my students to Analyze and Evaluate:
+Now I can ask my students to Analyze.
+And Evaluate naturally follows from Analyze.

 - What makes the second example a more effective use of figurative language?